zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.password.rst

 If you want to change the *cost* parameter of the bcrypt algorithm you can use the ``setCost()`` method.
 Please note that if you change the cost parameter, the resulting hash will be different.
-This will not affect the verification process of the algorithm, without breaking all the password hashes you already have stored.
+This will not affect the verification process of the algorithm, therefore not breaking the password hashes you already have stored.
 Bcrypt reads the *cost* parameter from the hash value, during the password authentication.
 All of the parts needed to verify the hash are all together, separated with $'s, first the algorithm, then the cost, the salt, and then finally the hash.